eddmann/portkey/README.md

 - `portkey-cli` – establishes a persistent WebSocket tunnel and forwards requests to your local server.
 - Sub-domain registry (in-memory, concurrency-safe).
 - **Token-based authentication & authorization** with YAML config.
-- Black-box integration test proving end-to-end request flow (with tokens).
+- Black-box integration tests: one with token auth, one with auth disabled.
 - Container images via multi-stage Dockerfiles.

 ---